-Focus instead on the things that you can control so that you can work to improve your situation.
-For an easy example, consider something simple like your food budget.
-Unless you are already on a bare-minimum food budget, look for ways to shave a few dollars off your grocery bill.
+You probably can’t change everything that’s causing you stress.
+Focus instead of what you can control so you can improve your situation.
+For instance, consider your food budget.
+Look for ways to shave a few dollars off your grocery bill, like comparing prices on different brands.
 You’ll not only save money, but the feeling of accomplishment and being in control may help reduce your stress as well.

 2. Find ways to earn more money